 - 1. Before (or during) processing, translate text (and pattern) into a normalized form.
-This is the simplest to implement, since there are available code libraries for doing normalization - 2.
+This is the simplest to implement, because there are available code libraries for doing normalization. - 2.
 Expand the regular expression internally into a more generalized regular expression that takes canonical equivalence into account.
-For example, the expression [a-z,a] can be internally turned into $[a-z,a] + (a \u0308)$.
+For example, the expression [a-z ä] can be internally turned into ([a-z ä] | (a \u0308)).
 While this can be faster, it may also be substantially more difficult to generate expressions capturing all of the possible equivalent sequences.